Siderodromophobia- The Fear of Trains

 What is the fear of trains called?
 Siderodromophobia is the intense fear of trains or railways.

-Are you curious about Siderodromophobia etymology?
-This term comes from these Greek words:
+Are you curious about siderodromophobia etymology?
+This term comes from these Greek terms:

 What Causes Siderodromophobia?